Back to blog

 The layers beneath the layers

-I started building things at twenty.
-Luxor Instruments was an internet solutions company in Upper Egypt — internet kiosks, provisioning, and billing software for hotels in Luxor Governorate.
-This was 2003.
+Luxor Instruments was an internet solutions company in Upper Egypt: internet kiosks for Nile cruise boats serving Luxor and Aswan.
+This was 2004.
 Most of Egypt's tech ecosystem did not exist yet.
 I was simultaneously working as a network design engineer at Telecom Egypt, designing and maintaining landline telephone infrastructure.
-Running a startup while working full-time at the national telecom company.
-That pattern of overlapping commitments would define my career.

-And then, in July 2016 — while still at ARM — I co-founded Tactful.
+And then, in July 2016, while still at ARM, I co-founded Tactful.

 The overlap nobody talks about